southside-chillers/southside.chillers.online/southside/content/chapters/the-matriarch-and-the-handmaiden.md

 The moon emerges, full and bright and unnaturally large.
 The phase spider blinks out of existence.

 A plume of smoke from the ground rises up to the edge of the roof.
-It is in the shape of Kazna’s body, but its edges are blurred, and moonlight shines through it, so bright that the adventurers shield their eyes.
-The shadow Kazna does not laugh.
+It is in the shape of Cazna’s body, but its edges are blurred, and moonlight shines through it, so bright that the adventurers shield their eyes.
+The shadow Cazna does not laugh.

 The tower goes hazy; things that were once solid might not be.
 A black curtain sweeps to one side out of the nothingness, and an arachnid, all enormous legs and glittering obsidian eyes, appears.
-It picks up Kazna’s lifeless body.
+It picks up Cazna’s lifeless body.
 Suddenly the arachnid is a drow, Lolth in her humanoid form, twelve feet tall and even more terrifying to behold.
-She cradles Kazna like a child and kisses her face, and then, with a snap of her jaw, bites off the priestess’s legs.
+She cradles Cazna like a child and kisses her face, and then, with a snap of her jaw, bites off the priestess’s legs.

-Kazna’s severed torso falls to the ground.
+Cazna’s severed torso falls to the ground.
 Lolth grabs the corpse’s hand and drags her back through the black curtain.
 The black curtain disappears.

 The party exhales.
 They have no words for their disbelief.
 They are standing alone at the top of the tower.
 Before them, they see three other curtains billowing gently, though there is no breeze.